elovalo/elovalo/simulator/README.md

 where 25 is the frame number you want.

+Note that you can pass --hd flag to either command.
+This make it output frames in HD (1080p) quality.

 ## Converting pngs to something useful

 If you have ffmpeg installed and available at your path, execute